southside-chillers/southside.chillers.online/southside/content/characters/macgumbo.md

 {
     "class": "Amber Guardsman",
     "description": "",
-    "title": "Macgumbo",
+    "title": "MacGumbo",
     "race": "Human"
 }

-Kelas Macgumbo works for the Amber Guard, and seems to be up to no good.
+Kelas MacGumbo works for the Amber Guard, and seems to be up to no good.